ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

    ---
    bool success

+This interface is stateless, as each call to the speaker is independent and does not rely on previous interactions.
+The interface is strongly-typed, defined explicitly by the service schema where the request includes a string message field and the response returns a bool success indicating whether the speech action was successfully triggered.

-To communicate with the perception, it uses a data interface called Perception.srv.
+To communicate with the perception, it uses a data interface called *Perception.srv*.

 .. code-block:: text